Environmental Disorders of Woody Plants

 To prevent sunscald, plant susceptible trees on the east side of buildings or otherwise protect them from late afternoon (southwest) sun.
 Adjacent plantings or temporary fencing will help shade the bark.
 Drought-stressed trees are more susceptible to sunscald, so watering adequately in the fall and winter is important.

 Commercial tree wraps can prevent sunscald damage.
-Start at the trunk's base and wrap in an overlapping upward spiral to a point above the second branch.
+Start at the trunk’s base and wrap, overlapping by 1/3 in an upward spiral to a point above the second branch.
 Attach the wrap at top and bottom.
 Apply the tape to the wrap only.
 Direct contact of the tape with bark may cause injury.

 Wrap the tree in October or November and remove the wrap in April.
 Leaving the wrap on all year restricts tree growth and results in girdling injury.
 Also, during the summer, damaging insects and disease organisms often take up residence under the wrap.
 Wrap new plantings for two consecutive years.

 Protect commercial fruit or nursery plantings by painting tree trunks with an interior white latex paint (diluted one part paint to two parts water).
 While this method is not aesthetically pleasing, it is less expensive, quick and lasts for several years.